-The total number of elements in the BTO depends on which design is chosen.
-It will consist of either five or six mirrors, with two transmissive surfaces for the laser enclosure window.
-The NGAO standard coating values are 0.994 for reflective and 0.996 for transmissive surfaces.
-An additional factor of 0.995 is applied to account for dust accumulation.
-This results in a total BTO throughput is 89.7% for five mirrors and 88.7% for six mirrors.
+The total number of mirrors in the SRD chosen is 6, with two additional transmissive surfaces for the laser enclosure window.
+The coating values of 0.998 for reflective and 0.998 for transmissive surfaces were used based on a quote from Advanced Thin Films.
+An additional factor of 0.995 is applied to account for accumulation of contaminants on the mirror surfaces.
+This results in a total BTO throughput for the SRD of 98.8% when clean and for five mirrors and 95.9% with the 0.5% dirt accumulation.